eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/configuration/file-based-configuration/index.md

       workflow    List, execute, status or open (io) workflows.
     ```

-You can now edit your config file and add credentials and URL parameters for your Corporate Memory deployment.
+You can now edit your configuration file and add credentials and URL parameters for your Corporate Memory deployment.
-You either search for the config manually in your home directory or you can use the `config edit` command, which opens the config file in your default text editor (specified by the [`EDITOR` variable](https://wiki.archlinux.org/title/environment_variables#Default_programs)).
+You either search for the configuration manually in your home directory or you can use the `config edit` command, which opens the configuration file in your default text editor (specified by the [`EDITOR` variable](https://wiki.archlinux.org/title/environment_variables#Default_programs)).

 ``` shell-session
 $ cmemc config edit
 Open editor for config file /home/user/.config/cmemc/config.ini
 ```

-The rules for the config file are similar to a Windows INI file and are explained in detail at [docs.python.org](https://docs.python.org/3/library/configparser.html).
+The rules for the configuration file are similar to a Windows INI file and are explained in detail at [docs.python.org](https://docs.python.org/3/library/configparser.html).

 ## Examples

 Below is a minimal example using the `client_credentials` grant type.

 !!! example

     ``` ini
     [my-local]
     CMEM_BASE_URI=http://localhost/